cellml/libcellml-archived/docs/source/usecases.rst

 #.
 Some use case descriptions actually describe multiple use cases, and in that case, the line header is "Use cases".
 #.
 Where a use case description describes multiple use cases, it does not mean that all individual use cases share the same priority.

 #.
-Category: Create a CellML 1.2 model from scratch and save it to XML
+Category: Create a CellML 1.2 model from scratch and serialise it to specified format

+   #.
+Use cases for each of the following options for "specified format":

+      #.
+XML
+      #.
+JSON
+      #.
+RDF

    #.
 Use Case: With only built-in units, only one component, (i.e. no imports, or connections)
    #.
 Use Case: With only built-in units, multiple components with connections, no imports